Canvasbird/canvasboard/contribution.md

 3. Open the cloned folder via any editor.

-4. verify that you are in `canvaboard` directory.
+4. Verify that you are in `canvasboard` directory.

 5. Add the main repo as "upstream" using
   `git remote add upstream https://github.com/Canvasbird/canvasboard.git`